adamjanicki2/fritter/README.md

 **Throws**

-- `400` if incorrent parent type supplied
+- `400` if incorrent parent type supplied or invalid Mongo ID length
 - `403` if user not logged in
 - `404` if parent does not exist
 - `413`if content is too long